Outline of the exhibition |

 Philippe Weisbecker Philip Wise Becker

 Born in 1942.
-Graduated from the French National College of Fine Arts (Paris) in 1966.
-In 1968, he moved to New York City and started his activities.
-After working on many illustrations for American advertisements and editorials, he returned to France in 2006.
-He has started full-scale production of artwork and has been presenting in Europe, the United States, and Japan.
-In 2002, he stayed at Villa Kujoyama, an artist-in-residence run by Anstitchu France Japan.
-He has also worked in Japan and overseas, including JAGDA, NYADC, and Tokyo ADC.
-He is also working on the official poster for the 2020 Tokyo Olympics.
+Graduated from the French National Higher decorative arts school (Paris) in 1966.
+In 1968, he moved to New York City and began his activities.
+After working on many illustrations for American advertising and editorials, he returned to France in 2006.
+He started producing artwork in earnest, and continues to present in Europe, the United States and Japan.
+In 2002, he stayed at Villa Kujoyama, an artist-in-residence operated by Anstitut France Japan.
+He has also worked in Japan and abroad, including JAGDA, NYADC, and Tokyo ADC.
+He is also working on the official poster of the 2020 Tokyo Olympics.
 His collections include Philippe Weisbecker Worksin Progress (published by Pi International) and HAND TOOLS (published by 888 Books). |

 |